zghalliwell/Rollcall/README.md

 **Sessions:** One person clicks **Roll for Initiative**, marks attendance, and starts the session.
 Everyone else on the home screen is redirected automatically within 5 seconds, no refresh needed.

 **Rolling:** Each person taps their name, confirms it, and enters their D20 roll.
-There is an optional "Roll For Me" button that will roll a d20 on the screen and submit the result for you.
+There is an optional "Roll For Me" button that will roll a d20 on screen and submit the result automatically.
 The waiting screen shows live submission status, updating every 3 seconds.
 The **Let's go!** button stays locked until all present members have submitted.

 **Rolloffs:** Ties trigger a rolloff round automatically.
 Only tied players roll again.
 Repeats until resolved.